 Mad Dolly was a condemned witch from the late 1700's who was burned alive at the stake.
-Not before she was able to unleash her prophecy on those around her.
-Now cut to present day 1970's and the crew of movie who is filming in the same location that Mad Dolly was once known to frequent, where several brutal murders had taken place will face an unspeakable terror when they all come into contact with a vengeful ghost who is picking them off, one by one.
+Not before she was able to unleash her prophecy on all those around her.
+Now cut to present day 1970's and the crew of movie which is filming in the same location that Mad Dolly was once known to frequent, where several brutal murders had taken place will face an unspeakable terror when they all come into contact with a vengeful ghost who is picking them off, one by one.

-Terror has the honour of being the hardest slasher that I've tried to track down since starting my seventies and eighties slasher retrospective.
-Not wanting to continue until I found a copy of this hard to find horror film.
+Terror has the honour of being the hardest slasher that I've tried to track down since starting my seventies slasher retrospective.
+Not wanting to continue it until I found a copy of this hard to find horror film.
 I was on slasher hiatus for a few weeks because this felt like a lost movie or some kind of an enigma.
-I was pretty lucky that a certain horror fan had a screener of this film and I was finally able to dive right in and experience what I hope would be a solid amount of terror.
+I was pretty lucky that a certain horror fan I know had a screener of this film and I was finally able to dive right in and experience what I hope would be a solid amount of terror.

 As this film begun, I had no idea what to expect.
 The movie opens with a woman who is seen running through the woods.
 Just a typical opening for a lot of slasher movies.
-There are fiery torches in the distance and we see a bear trap being set.
+There are fiery torches in the distance, and we see a bear trap being set.
 The woman eventually runs into frame and steps on the bear trap.
 We soon learn that this movie opens in what appears to be the 1700's and she is, in fact, a witch.
-She is burned at the stake and I thought I was watching a movie about witches and not a slasher film.
+She is burned at the stake, and I thought I was watching a movie about witches and not a slasher film.

 Just when I thought I'd been duped into watching a satanic-panic film about witches and not a slasher.
-We get a meta movie within a movie reveal that shows the history of Mad Dolly.
+We get a meta-movie within a movie reveal that shows the history of Mad Dolly.
 The person that is showing the group of cinephiles is connected to the filmmaker of the movie they are watching.
 From this point on, I was so hooked with Terror.
 What starts out as a film about witches is revealed to be a nasty and violent little flick that blends both the supernatural and the slasher.